 Australia has a strong interest in a prosperous and stable Timor-Leste.
 Australia and Timor-Leste are close neighbours, with a shared history and strong people-to-people links.
 Since Timor-Leste's independence in 2002, Australia has been its largest development partner.
 The Australia–Timor-Leste Strategic Planning Agreement for Development articulates our shared commitment to achieving Timor-Leste's development goals.

-As a post-conflict state, Timor-Leste has made considerable progress in the past thirteen years.
+As a post-conflict state, Timor-Leste has made considerable progress in the past fourteen years.
 Timor-Leste has recently enjoyed a fast-growing economy and its longest period of stability since independence.
 Human development indicators continue to improve – but challenges remain.
 Revenues are narrowly based on oil and gas and the rate of population growth is high.

 Our program has three strategic objectives as outlined in the Aid Investment Plan.

 Economic development in Timor-Leste is impeded by a lack of income-generating opportunities and a weak environment for private sector development.
 Australia will support Timor-Leste's efforts to diversify its economy by improving market linkages and rural infrastructure.
 We will support skills development initiatives and private sector development by improving the business enabling environment and forming partnerships with businesses.